replicatedhq/replicated-docs/docs/release-notes/rn-embedded-cluster.md

 ## 1.15.0 - Removed

 :::important
-Embedded Cluster 1.15.0 has been removed and is not available for use.
+Embedded Cluster 1.15.0 has been removed and is not available for use because of issues with upgrades.
+It continues to work for anyone already using it.
 :::

 Released on October 10, 2024